Chazelle wins top DGA prize for 'La La Land'

-US filmmaker Damien Chazelle's bid for Oscars glory was boosted as he took top prize at the Directors Guild of America honors -- a key predictor for the Academy Awards.
+LOS ANGELES-US filmmaker Damien Chazelle's bid for Oscars glory was boosted Saturday as he took top prize at the Directors Guild of America honors - a key predictor for the Academy Awards.

 Chazelle was crowned best director for his dreamy tribute to the heyday of Hollywood musicals, "La La Land," three weeks ahead of the glittering culmination of Hollywood's annual awards season.